Low-Carb Dog Food

 Most dog nutrition experts give a range of percentages of protein to seek.
 Giving your dog the minimum amount of protein may be just fine for your dog.
 If your dog is a working dog or gets a lot of exercise, he may need a diet that provides a minimum of 30 percent protein, or even more.
 The main thing to be aware of is balancing the total protein and fat totals with what is left, the carb content.

-The great thing about most dogs (as opposed to most cats) is that they are usually quite amenable to eating almost any food, though there are some exceptions.
+The great thing about most dogs is that they are usually quite amenable to eating almost any food, though there are some exceptions.
 The first place to start is with your vet to get advice on transitioning.
 Take a couple of weeks to mix your dog’s old food with the new, low-carb food.
 Dogs typically respond well and enjoy a low-carb diet.
 Be vigilant, too, about eliminating starchy people food treats and snacks like popcorn and cookies.
 There are freeze dried chicken breast or salmon snacks, which are 100 percent chicken or salmon, and extremely high in protein.

 If you want to try making your own low-carb dog food, start with a good, healthy protein source, like turkey or chicken legs, inexpensive cuts of beef, or organ meats (avoid pork products as they are less nutritious to dogs and can occasionally cause digestive issues).
 Add a carb of your choice; if using a grain like rice, be sure to use brown rice and not white, to ensure the carbs are complex and nutritious.
-You can also use an equal amount of yams or sweet potatoes, but be sure to cook them first, before adding them to the meal.
+You can also use an equal amount of yams or sweet potatoes, but be sure to cook them before adding them to the meal.
 You’ll need to provide additional nutrients to provide a complete and balanced diet.
 And providing those nutrients in the right quantities and an effective manner can be difficult to do at home.
 Allrecipes contains several homemade dog food recipes, like this one using turkey, brown rice, and frozen vegetables.
 For even more nutrition, consider swapping cooked yams, squash or pumpkin for the rice.

-Note: Even the best recipes often don’t provide enough of certain nutrients, such as calcium.
+Even the best recipes often don’t provide enough of certain nutrients, such as calcium.
 Your pal needs supplements if you’re feeding him food you make at home.
-Which ones to add depend on which nutrients are missing from his meals.
+Which ones to add depend on which essential nutrients are missing from his meals.
 A good recipe should include specific supplement instructions.
 If you’re unsure, talk to a pet nutritionist.

-Lastly, there are certain things you should never feed a dog from your own kitchen, including chocolate and cocoa powder, grapes, onions, garlic, and raisins.
+There are certain things you should never feed a dog from your own kitchen, including chocolate and cocoa powder, grapes, onions, garlic, and raisins.
 All of these can have effects on dogs ranging from mild stomach irritation to life-threatening bloat or other issues.

 Darwin’s Dog Food Is Naturally Lower in Carbohydrates

 At Darwin’s Pet Products, our number one goal is to help keep your pets healthy and active for as long as possible.
-Our dog foods are naturally lower in carbohydrates and don’t include grains or grain products.
+Our dog foods are naturally lower in carbohydrates high protein, and grain free.
 You’ll find more high-quality carbs like peas, squash, carrots, and other vegetables in our meals, along with added nutrients to ensure a complete and balanced diet.
-Just read our label and you’ll see we typically provide a whopping 48 percent of protein, a fat level of about 32 percent, and estimated carbohydrate content of about 12 percent.
-Compare that to commercial brands’ carb content, which can range from 30 to 70 percent.
-And that is delicious-sounding news for your dog.

 If you think you might want a trial of Darwin’s (at an introductory price), we would love to send you our meals and hear how much your dog or cat loves them.